jordimassaguerpla/SUSE_hackweek_18/How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

 ## Installing nvidia-container-runtime-hook

 Since we are using cri-o, all we need to do is to setup a [OCI hook](https://github.com/cri-o/cri-o#oci-hooks-support) that will run some custom binary _pre-starting_ a container.
-This binary mount host paths to make the nvidia-container-cli, libnvidia-container, and devices available inside the container.
+This binary will setup GPU access for the container by leveraging nvidia-container-cli which we already installed.

 This is the [nvidia-container-runtime-hook](https://github.com/NVIDIA/nvidia-container-runtime/tree/master/hook).